mecid/mecid.github.io/_posts/2022-01-26-microapps-architecture-in-swift-resources-and-localization.md

 )
 ```

 We added the *defaultLocalization* parameter to the package declaration in the example above.
 This parameter is necessary if you want to support localization.
-Now you can create *en.lproj, es.lproj, or any-locale-identifier.lproj* folders in your module to place your *Localizable.strings* file with particular translations.
+Now you can create *en.lproj, es.lproj, or any-locale-identifier.lproj* folders in your module to place your *Localizable.strings* files with particular translations.
 Remember that you still need to specify the bundle whenever you want to access the localization of the current module.

 ```swift
 // Feature module